Who We Are

 Administrative Assistant & Bookkeeper

-I am a PhD student in sociology and a former speech-language pathologist passionate about stuttering support and advocacy.
-I attended my first Friends conference in 2014 and feel proud to be a part of the wonderful Friends community.
+Noura Embabi is a PhD student in sociology and a former speech-language pathologist passionate about stuttering support and advocacy.
+She attended her first Friends conference in 2014 and feels proud to be a part of the wonderful Friends community.

 Hallie Mintz